 There is new evidence that supports the idea that as we age our muscles do not respond as quickly to protein and that more leucine, a branch chain amino acid, is needed to stimulate adequate recovery (4).
 Many mistake leucine as just another protein building-block for muscle, but leucine is responsible for signalling muscle growth and maintaining the integrity of the muscle cellular membrane.
 As children, our muscles respond quickly to leucine, reflecting our young body’s rapid state of growth.
 As we age, the need for growth becomes less critical, but our need for recovery is still needed.
 It has been demonstrated that those 66 years and older have a reduced muscle protein manufacturing response and that to boost recovery more leucine is required – a requirement that may be filled through diet as well as healthy supplementation with a clean protein supplement.

 What is the Best Source of Protein?

 Discussing sources of protein can often lead to heated conversations over the merits of animal versus vegetarian sources.
 For this reason, it is important to look at the leucine content in these sources to ensure that you reach the amount needed to stimulate recovery, post-workout.
-A serving of protein, regardless of source, should look to deliver 2-3 grams of leucine per serving to maximize muscle repair; which equates to a 3-4 oz chicken breast or 2-2.5 cups of lentils.
+A serving of protein, regardless of source, should look to deliver 2-3 g of leucine per serving to maximize muscle repair; which equates to a 3-4 oz chicken breast or 2-2.5 cups of lentils.